troclaux/notes/auth.md

   - doesn't provide access to resources directly
   - can be revoked
   - generally last longer than access token
-  - stored in the database
+  - stored in the database (back end) and in http-only cookies (front end)
   - why not increase access tokens expiration time?
     - access tokens are exposed while in transit, while refresh tokens are stored securely and only used to request new access tokens
     - access tokens are bearer tokens, where "possession equals authority"